“Who’s been sitting on my chair? Who’s been sleeping in my bed?” Fabelio found out what online customers are doing in their retail stores

 Step 6.
 Establish attribution

-At the final stage, the Fabelio team implemented a funnel-based attribution model including offline orders.
+At the final stage, the Fabelio team implemented a ML funnel-based attribution model including offline orders.
 To work correctly, this special model needs data on offline store visits.
 To provide this data, Fabelio analysts prepared an additional data source for attribution of custom events.

 To finish, the Fabelio team just had to launch the calculations.
 As a result, the company got a funnel that accounts for offline orders and visits: